meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_BACKUP_PATH`
 **CLI option**: `--backup-path`

-Path where backup will be created if [backup route](/references/backup.md#trigger-backup) is called.
+Path where backup's will be created if the [backup route](/references/backup.md#trigger-backup) is called.

 **Default value**: `backup/`